 Sports Doping Watchdog Says Russia 'Non-Compliant'

-The World Anti-Doping Agency (WADA) says that Russia's official sports drug-testing lab, which was suspended in 2015 following evidence of state-sponsored doping, remains "non-compliant."
+The World Anti-Doping Agency says that Russia's official sports drug-testing lab, which was suspended in 2015 following evidence of state-sponsored doping, remains "non-compliant."

 WADA Foundation Board approves the recommendation by the Independent Compliance Review Committee that RUSADA remain non-compliant.— WADA (@wada_ama) November 16, 2017